-If you are coming to the 2017 San Diego Writing Workshop (May 20, 2017), you may be thinking about pitching our agent-in-attendance or editor-in-attendance.
+If you are coming to the 2019 San Diego Writing Workshop (May 11, 2019), you may be thinking about pitching our agent-in-attendance or editor-in-attendance.
 An in-person pitch is an excellent way to get an agent excited about both you and your work.
 Here are some tips (from a previous workshop instructor, Chuck Sambuchino) that will help you pitch your work effectively at the event during a 10-minute consultation.
 Chuck advises that you should:

 - Try to keep your pitch to 90 seconds.
 Keeping your pitch concise and short is beneficial because 1) it shows you are in command of the story and what your book is about; and 2) it allows plenty of time for back-and-forth discussion between you and the agent.
 Note: If you’re writing nonfiction, and therefore have to speak plenty about yourself and your platform, then your pitch can certainly run longer.

 - Practice before you get to the event.
 Say your pitch out loud, and even try it out on fellow writers.
 Feedback from peers will help you figure out if your pitch is confusing, or missing critical elements.
 Remember to focus on what makes your story unique.
 Mystery novels, for example, all follow a similar formula — so the elements that make yours unique and interesting will need to shine during the pitch to make your book stand out.

 - Do not give away the ending.
 If you pick up a DVD for Die Hard, does it say “John McClane wins at the end”?
 No. Because if it did, you wouldn’t buy the movie.
 Pitches are designed to leave the ending unanswered, much like the back of any DVD box you read.